 PROTECTING NORTHEAST lANDS, wATERS, aND wILDLIFE

-In America, the Northeast is where the sun first rises.
-This region — spanning Maine to Pennsylvania, New Jersey and New York to Vermont and New Hampshire — was also among the earliest in our country to be used by colonial settlers.
-It was once a place of wild and sometimes dazzling abundance, where forests stretched nearly continuously from the Atlantic coast to the grasslands of the Midwest, and where a “prodigious and spectacular” array of creatures stunned the first European visitors.
+In America the Northeast is where the sun first rises.
+This region — stretching from Pennsylvania to Maine — was also among the earliest in our country to be settled by European colonists.
+It was once a place of wild and dazzling abundance, where forests stretched nearly continuously from the Atlantic coast to the grasslands of the Midwest, and where a “prodigious and spectacular” array of creatures stunned newcomers.

-However, a century or more of land clearing, farming, livestock grazing, logging, overhunting, overfishing, predator control, dam building, and other uses stripped the Northeast of much of its natural riches.
-By the mid-nineteenth century, the big predators were virtually gone; deer were rare to nonexistent in many places; and fish populations had shrunk dramatically in rivers scoured by log drives, blocked by dams, and polluted by burgeoning, industrial cities.
+But a century or more of land clearing, farming, livestock grazing, logging, overhunting, overfishing, predator control, dam building and other uses stripped the Northeast of much of its natural glory.
+By the mid-19th century, large predators were virtually gone; deer were rare to nonexistent in many places; and fish populations had shrunk dramatically in rivers scoured by log drives, blocked by dams, and polluted by burgeoning, industrial cities.

 |Northeast forest photo © George Wuerthner||HOME / DONATE NOW / SIGN UP FOR E-NETWORK / CONTACT US / PHOTO USE /|